Skip to navigation Skip to content

 Although the form states it can only be used for claims over 3 years, it can also be used to release information about claims for 14-17 year olds within 3 years.

-The customer will receive their Medicare claiming information by post or email.
+Customers will get their Medicare claiming information by post or email.

 The history includes events from the customer's previous and current Medicare cards within the last 3 years.
 It does not include rejected or adjusted claims.
-To view details for adjusted claims or claims older than 3 years, the customer needs to request a Release of Information in writing.
+To view details of adjusted claims or claims older than 3 years, customers must request this in writing.
+See Release of Information.

 The claims history is not used for compensation.
-Customers will need to complete the relevant form.
+Customers will need to complete a Medicare Compensation Recovery Medicare History Statement request form (MO026).
+See the Resources page for a link to the form.

 Claims history for children under 14 years transferred to a new Medicare card

-A Request for Medicare claims information form (MS031) must be completed.
-The Resources page contains a link to the MS031.
+Customers must complete a Request for Medicare claims information form (MS031).
+See the Resources page for a link to the form.

 Understanding claims history statements